Branch strategy

 Today

-There are three branches a contributor needs to know about:
+There are two branches a contributor needs to know about:

 Branch Purpose

-v1.0 Active maintenance branch for the 1.0.x line.
-All bug fixes that need to ship to users land here.
+v1.0 Active maintenance branch for the 1.x.x line.
+All bug fixes that need to ship to users in v1.x.x land here.

 Where to send pull requests